 Install wallboard panels vertically.
 Use 1/2-inch-thick panels for a painted wall, 5/8” thick panels if you plan to cover them with wall paneling.

-Apply wallboard adhesive to the backs of panels, place them in position, & nail the top & bottom with wallboard nails spaced approximately 7 inches apart.
+Apply wallboard adhesive to the backs of panels, place them in position, and nail the top and bottom with wallboard nails spaced approximately 7 inches apart.

-Cover exposed wallboard edges around windows & at corners with metal edge strips.
+Cover exposed wallboard edges around windows and at corners with metal edge strips.

-Provide access panels for all shut off & drain valves, cleanout plugs, meters, & electrical junction boxes by cutting an opening into the wall board.
+Provide access panels for all shut off and drain valves, cleanout plugs, meters, and electrical junction boxes by cutting an opening into the wall board.
 Cover with a plywood panel cut slightly larger than the opening.

-Tape the wallboard joints & finish the walls as desired.
+Tape the wallboard joints and finish the walls as desired.

 Building a false wall